top of page

 2024 Pacific Traditions Society updates

 Pacific Traditions Society (PTS) has posted very few updates on vaka.org since 2020.
-Many posts are available about the Vaka Taumako Project, the Ancestral Voyaging School Alliance, and other PTS projects on Facebook pages "vakataumakoproject" and "george.mimi.56" These posts include:
+Many posts are available about the Vaka Taumako Project, the Ancestral Voyaging School Alliance, and other PTS projects and partners on Facebook pages "vakataumakoproject" and "george.mimi.56" These posts include:

 * a PTS Strategic Plan for December 2024 - December 2026